Creating and sending invitation emails

 Updated over a week ago

 Invitation emails are a terrific way to invite people to register for your event!
-Eventsforce gives event managers the ability to create and send invitation emails to invitees.
+Eventsforce allows event managers to create and send invitation emails to invitees.
 Unique invitation emails can be set up for different attendee categories.

 This article will cover the following: